 Why Do Relationships Fail?
-11 Things You Should Avoid
+11 Powerful Secrets People Should Avoid!

 Why Do Relationships Fail Nowadays…

 …after five years?

 I don’t know, but I do know that most who try to answer this question are wrong.
 Let me share what I learned after interviewing over 200 people between the ages of 18-60 who had been married or cohabitated for three months to fifty years.

 When I asked these couples, “Why did your relationship end?” the answer was simple: